johnbrc/MPD-Distribution/modules/MPD-FH/MPD-FH.md/MPD-FH.md

 Maize Plant Discipleship handbooks can easily lend themselves to personal study, theological education and other forms of guided learning.
 In particular,

--	Scripture references, within in the footnotes, provide a rich treasury of additional material for in-depth biblical study
+-	Scripture references, within the footnotes, provide a rich treasury of additional material for in-depth biblical study

 -	discussion questions can be adopted as the basis for written answers, or even short essays.